Free Geek is not currently accepting in person technology donations at our building as of March 17th to prevent the spread of COVID-19.

 Do you have a U-Haul or large palletized drop-off to make?
-Contact us at firstname.lastname@example.org to verify when we have the staff and space on-hand to handle your donation efficiently.
+Please give us a heads up at email@example.com to verify when we have the staff and space on-hand to handle your donation efficiently.

 For a flat rate, we provide pick-up services for businesses, nonprofits, and residential customers in the Portland metro area.
 Schedule your pick-up today!

 - Plastic media such as floppy disks, VHS tapes, zip disks, rewritable CD/DVDs

 - Fluorescent light bulbs

 - Non-rechargeable or leaking batteries (we do accept rechargeable)

 - Copiers lacking the ability to print from a computer or network